25 Black Models Who Broke Barriers in the Fashion World

 Liya Kebede.
 Photo: tanka_v / Deposit Photos

-Liya Kebede, an Ethiopian-born powerhouse in modeling, fashion design, and activism, had an entire issue of Vogue US dedicated to her.
-Discovered by Tom Ford, she made waves walking for Gucci’s Fall/Winter 2000 show.
+Liya Kebede, the Ethiopian-born model, designer, and activist, made history with an entire issue of Vogue US dedicated to her.
+Discovered by Tom Ford, she gained attention walking in Gucci’s Fall/Winter 2000 show.

-She’s been a cover star for multiple Vogue and Harper’s Bazaar US editions and has fronted campaigns for iconic brands like Yves Saint Laurent, Victoria’s Secret, and Louis Vuitton.
-In 2003, she became the face of Estée Lauder, and Forbes recognized her as one of the world’s top-earning supermodels in 2007.
+A frequent cover star for Vogue and Harper’s Bazaar, she has led campaigns for brands like Yves Saint Laurent, Victoria’s Secret, and Louis Vuitton.
+In 2003, she became the face of Estée Lauder, and in 2007, Forbes ranked her among the top-earning supermodels.

-Kebede also founded Lemlem, a brand committed to preserving Ethiopian textile crafts and empowering local artisans.
-Beyond the runway, she serves as a WHO Ambassador for Maternal, Newborn, and Child Health.
+Kebede also founded Lemlem, a brand supporting Ethiopian textile crafts and local artisans.
+She further extends her impact as a WHO Ambassador for Maternal, Newborn, and Child Health

 Noemie Lenoir